yairm210/Unciv/Unit-related-JSON-files.md

 ## Sounds
 Standard values are below.
 The sounds themselves can be found [here](https://github.com/yairm210/Unciv/tree/master/android/assets/sounds).

-arrow, artillery, bombard, bombing, cannon, chimes, choir, click, coin, construction, elephant, fortify, gdrAttack, horse, jetgun, machinegun, metalhit, missile, nonmetalhit, nuke, paper, policy, promote, setup, shipguns, shot, slider, swap, tankshot, throw, torpedo, upgrade, whoosh.
+- _arrow, artillery, bombard, bombing, cannon, chimes, choir, click, coin, construction, elephant, fortify, gdrAttack, horse, jetgun, machinegun, metalhit, missile, nonmetalhit, nuke, paper, policy, promote, setup, shipguns, shot, slider, swap, tankshot, throw, torpedo, upgrade, whoosh_.

 Mods can add their own sounds, as long as any new value in attackSound has a corresponding sound file in the mod's sound folder, using one of the formats mp3, ogg or wav (file name extension must match codec used).
 Remember, names are case sensitive.
 Small sizes strongly recommended, Unciv's own sounds use 24kHz joint stereo 8-bit VBR at about 50-100kBps.